luckydb-0/ai-saas-production/README.md

 Open [http://localhost:3000](http://localhost:3000).

 The backend is implemented as a Python function in `api/index.py`, rather than a Next.js API route.
+The frontend sends authenticated `POST /api` requests with the consultation payload and renders the streamed Markdown response.
 The complete frontend-to-API flow is designed to run on Vercel, which detects both the Next.js application and the Python function.

 Useful checks: